 Wind turbines (including towers and operating or stationary blades) pose a collision risk for birds, and every wind energy facility in the U.S. likely results in some bird mortality.
 Evaluation of studies conducted at wind energy facilities across North America has indicated that fatality rates for all bird species can vary considerably, ranging from 0.0 birds/Megawatt (MW)/year to 77.0 birds/MW/year (Smallwood, 2013).
 However, most wind energy facilities have reported bird fatality rates closer to the low end of this range.
-For example, based on an analysis of 42 post-construction monitoring studies conducted for wind energy facilities in the eastern U.S. (including New York), the American Wind Wildlife Institute (AWWI) reported an overall median bird fatality rate of 1.43 birds/MW/year, and an overall mean bird fatality rate of 2 birds/MW/year.
-The median fatality rates for small birds, large birds, and raptors were 1.64 birds/MW/year, 0.19 birds/MW/year, and 0.01 birds/MW/year, respectively.
-The mean fatality rates for these same groups were 2.09 birds/MW/year, 0.48 birds/MW/year, and 0.05 birds/MW/year, respectively (AWWI, 2020a).
+For example, based on an analysis of 42 post-construction monitoring studies conducted for wind energy facilities in the eastern U.S. (including New York), the American Wind Wildlife Institute (AWWI; now known as the Renewable Energy Wildlife Institute [REWI]) reported an overall median bird fatality rate of 1.43 birds/MW/year, and an overall mean bird fatality rate of 2 birds/MW/year.
+The median fatality rates for small birds, large birds, and raptors were 1.64 birds/MW/year, 0.19 birds/MW/year, 0.48 birds/MW/year, and 0.05 birds/MW/year, respectively (AWWI, 2020a).
 Approximately 60% of birds found during carcass searches consist of small passerines (i.e., songbirds; AWWI, 2021).
 Passerines are the most abundant group of birds in the world, and their abundance combined with nocturnal migratory behavior likely contributes to their increased risk.
 Peak periods of collision mortality typically coincide with spring and fall migration, particularly during periods of fog or inclement weather.